utaber/RTLS/README.md

-# RTLS monitoring for Aircraft Maintenance Asset Tracking
+# RTLS dashboard for Aircraft Maintenance Asset Tracking
 ## by PBL RKS513